 Advertisement|Remove ads.

-Shares of Micron Technology (MU) are in focus on Tuesday after UBS more than doubled its price target on the stock, becoming the most bullish Wall Street analyst on the chipmaker.
+Shares of Micron Technology (MU) are in focus in the current trading session after UBS more than doubled its price target on the stock, becoming the most bullish Wall Street analyst on the chipmaker.

 UBS said Micron is expected to benefit from long-term memory supply agreements that could lock in pricing and demand visibility across much of the industry, supporting significantly higher earnings and free cash flow forecasts through 2029 as AI-driven structural changes improve the durability and stability of the memory market, according to TheFly.